Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

 \subsection{Proof of the proposed method}

-Now we will demonstrate that the four unitary operations $I$, $U$, $C$ and $UC$ cannot be discriminated precisely if they are constructed by our method.
-Before demonstrating, we first introducing an important theorem on quantum operation discrimination.
+Herein we demonstrate that the four unitary operations $I$, $U$, $C$ and $UC$ cannot be discriminated unambiguously with only one opportunity if $U$ and $C$ are constructed by our method.
+Before giving the proof, we first introduce an important theorem on quantum operation discrimination.